ASTR 1210 (O'Connell) Study Guide

 The gas is mostly the expanding outer atmosphere of the Sun (the

-About 50 tons of IPM, mostly dust, rains down on the Earth's
+About 50 tons of interplanetary dust rain down on the Earth's

 surface every day.